Petra Barth, form. AbbVie

 - Practical execution

-Why is a risk-based Approach to Supplier Qualification required?
+A risk based Approach to Supplier Qualification

 - Frequency of Supplier Audits based on Risk Assessment